glotzerlab/gsd/doc/file-level-design.md

 ## Failure modes

-GSD is somewhat resistant to failures.
+GSD is resistant to failures.
 The code aggressively checks for failures in memory allocations, and verifies that `write()` and `read()` return the correct number of bytes after each call.
-Any time an error condition hits, the current function cal aborts.
+Any time an error condition hits, the current function call aborts.

-GSD has a few protections against invalid data in files.
+GSD has a protections against invalid data in files.
 A specially constructed file may still be able to cause problems, but at GSD tries to stop if corrupt data is present in a variety of ways.

 * The header has a magic number at the start and end.
 If either is invalid, GSD reports an error on open.
 This